Alerts

 Make critical banners red and use them sparingly.

-A critical banner that explains the issue and offers a way to contact support.
+A dismissible critical banner in red that explains the issue and offers a way to contact support.

 Provide troubleshooting steps and a clear way to get support.